 Even before I went to law school, one of my favorite Shakespeare plays was The Merchant of Venice, and now that I’m a trial lawyer I like it even more.
 The climactic scene is basically a courtroom drama.
 More about that later.

-In my last post, I set the stage for Elite Auto Body v.
+In an earlier post, I set the stage for Elite Auto Body v.
 Autocraft Bodywerks, a recent case holding that the Texas anti-SLAPP statute allows a defendant in a trade secrets lawsuit to file an early motion to dismiss before the plaintiff has any real chance to take discovery.

 - Despite its literal language, the First Amendment’s protection of “freedom of speech” generally does not apply to communication of trade secrets.